KarloKorbar/multimodal_depression_detection/Chapters/3_data_analysis_&_preprocessing.md

     return pd.DataFrame(data)
 ```

-The feature extraction framework complements the path mapping system by implementing a modular approach to feature processing through inheritance.
-This framework demonstrates sophisticated software engineering principles, where each modality-specific loader (AudioLoader, FaceLoader, TextLoader) inherits from the base DataLoader class while defining its own feature map and required files.
-The implementation employs a feature mapping dictionary that creates associations between file types and their corresponding preprocessing functions and output prefixes, enabling flexible and extensible feature processing.
+The get_feature_subset_df() method complements the path mapping system by implementing a modular approach to feature processing through inheritance.
+This allows each modality-specific loader (AudioLoader, FaceLoader, TextLoader) to inherit from the base DataLoader class while still defining its own feature map and required files.
+The implementation employs a feature mapping dictionary that creates associations between file types and their corresponding preprocessing functions and output prefixes for flexible and extensible feature processing.

 ```python
 def _get_feature_subset_df(self, path_map: pd.DataFrame) -> pd.DataFrame: